- North American Gold Mines constitute 49% of the Trefis price estimate for Newmont Corporation's stock.

-- African Gold Mines constitute 13% of the Trefis price estimate for Newmont Corporation's stock.
+- South American Gold Mines constitute 13% of the Trefis price estimate for Newmont Corporation's stock.

 WHAT HAS CHANGED?